repository-preservation/lcmap-spark/docs/applications.rst

 Developing A SEE application
 ============================
 SEE applications are created by extending the ``lcmap-spark`` Docker image.
 Additional dependencies may be added to the derivative Docker images, and code may be developed using ``pyspark`` and the Jupyter Notebook server.
-See the `examples <examples.rst>`_.
+See the `examples <running.rst>`_.

 Once the new application is ready to run on the SEE, the derivative Docker image must be published to https://hub.docker.com.
 A user account is required.